-There are three main aquifers in the Katunga WSPA, known as the Coonambidgal Formation, the Shepparton Formation and the Deep Lead aquifers (Figure 3 and Figure 4).
+There are three main aquifers in the Katunga WSPA, known as the Coonambidgal Formation, the Shepparton Formation and the Deep Lead aquifers (Figure 3 and Figure 4 on pages 4 and 5).
 The main aquifer utilised is the Deep Lead although relatively high yields can also be obtained from parts of the lower Shepparton Formation aquifers.